ericpalafox96/cse15l-lab-reports/lab_report1.md

 ![Image](cat1.png)

 directory - Absolute path (```/workspaces/cse15l-lab-reports```)
 - While running ```cat lecture1 messages``` we receive an error message which indicates that we cannot concatenate a directory, we are only able to concatenate files with other files, but not directories.
 This would certainly be an issue if it were possible as we may accidentally concatenate the wrong contents which may lead to potential issues.
-Also, we can see that ```/messages``` is not located within this directory, we must be sure that we are within the lecture1 directory to be able to access ```/messages```.
+Also, we can see that ```/messages``` is not located within this directory, we must be sure that we are within the lecture1 directory to be able to access ```/messages```, so there is an error message which tells us that this location cannot be found.

 ![Image](cat2.png)